-After doing some yoga on the cliff and reenacting the iconic scene from The Lion King, we decided to head towards the pillboxes.
+After doing some classic summit yoga poses on the cliff and reenacting the iconic scene from The Lion King, we decided to head towards the pillboxes.
 The route we took takes you along the top of the ridge so you gain an amazing view along most of the hike.
 We came across a rock cliff that dropped the 700 ft. straight down and decided to do a little climb.

 We reached the first pillbox and took some time to check out the graffiti inside before climbing on top.
 Looking out from the Pillboxes you are rewarded with a great view of the ocean below and if you turn around you can enjoy the breathtaking, panoramic views of the surrounding mountains.

 We continued the climb and found the next pillbox which was gigantic.
 It was the size of three regular pillboxes.
 One of my favorite things about pillbox hikes like this one, Lanikai Pillbox hike, and Diamond Head, are that the pillboxes offer a perfect spot for a picnic or snack break.

 After the giant pillbox, we came across the Pink pillbox.
 This was painted a bright bubblegum pink in October of 2015 in dedication to Breast Cancer Awareness.
 Standing inside it felt like you’d been transported to the inside of a Pepto Bismol bottle.
 The pink pillbox had recently been given a fresh coat of paint so the walls were pretty bare.
 We decided to climb on top where we found a painting of a pink ribbon, a symbol for breast cancer awareness.
 From here you could see the coral reef through the cerulean waters extend for miles down the shoreline in both directions.